neondatabase/website/content/release-notes/2023-11-27-storage-and-compute.md

 ### Fixes & improvements

-- Compute: Neon now creates a `neon` extension in the `neon` schema in the `postgres` database.
-This extension contains functions and views for collecting Neon-specific metrics for the purpose of improving our service.
-The views are fully accessible.
-You can access them by connecting to the `postgres` database via `psql` and running a `\dv neon.*` command, as shown below.
-Currently, the extension includes two views for collecting local file cache metrics.
-Additional views may be added in future releases.
+- Compute: Neon has introduced a new "neon" extension, which includes functions and views designed to gather Neon-specific metrics.
+The metrics are intended for use by the Neon team for the purpose of enhancing our service.
+The views are readily available for access.
+You can view them by connecting to the `postgres` database using `psql` and execute the command `\dv neon.*`, as shown below.
+At present, the extension includes two views for local file cache metrics.
+We may incorporate additional views in future releases.

     ```bash
     psql 'postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/postgres?sslmode=require'